jakejosh6751/Used-Car-Price-Prediction/README.md

 ## A Linear Regression Model to Estimate Prices of Used Cars

 ### 1. Project Overview
+Estimating used car prices involves analyzing features like mileage, age, fuel type, engine size, and overall condition.
+Prices vary significantly based on these attributes, making price predictions essential.

+Building accurate models helps buyers and sellers make fair decisions, supports dealerships in pricing strategies, and promotes transparency in the used car market.

 #### 1.1 Objective
 - Analyze factors influencing used car prices.
 - Build a linear regression model to predict prices based on key attributes.